Call for bids to host the 2024 ACM SIGIR Conference on Human Information Interaction and Retrieval (CHIIR)

 - Your experience in organizing and running technical conferences.

 - If you have started to think about a team, provide that information as well.
 Please do not actually recruit Program Chairs, etc., as the PC chairs must be approved by the CHIIR steering committee and this does not happen until after a formal bid is accepted.
+We strongly encourage you to review ACM's guidelines for diversity while assembling your team of organizers.

 - Proposed dates.
 CHIIR is usually held in March but there is some flexibility to change or collocate.
 Potential conflicts with other conferences that take place at around the same time of the year should be considered (e.g., CHI and iConf).
 The conference is expected to be five days long: e.g. a day for tutorials, three days for the main conference, and a day for workshops.
 The desired paper submission deadline is usually around the middle to end of October.